-Ready to take a hiatus from virtual events and Zoom meetings?
-We don’t blame you.
-The desert has long been a soothing oasis for the LGBTQ community with its poolside siestas, innovative cuisine, trendy shops and outdoor activities, but now, more than ever, those things have become more than luxuries.
-They are necessities for self-care and rejuvenation.
-Consider the following list of hot spots and activities and make a splash—literally—with your best LGBTQ getaway yet.
+Ready to go on a Greater Palm Springs sun-soaked adventure?
+The Southern California resort playground has long been a soothing oasis for the LGBTQ+ community with its poolside siestas, innovative cuisine, trendy shops, and outdoor activities.
+But now, more than ever, those things have become more than luxuries: They are necessities for self-care and rejuvenation.
+Consider the following list of hot spots and activities and make a splash — literally — with your best LGBTQ getaway yet.

-Nothing like a Japanese water feature and large multi-tiered lavish fountain to capture your attention.
-Beyond that, two large swimming pools, an in-ground spa, outdoor fireplace and tiled patio surrounded by palm trees comprise this Southwestern-esque haven.
-The idyllic rooms at The Hacienda at Warm Sands tempt your cravings to post on social media but the resort’s Personal Assistant Concierge Services truly stand out for its savvy ability to stock your suite with your requested food, beverages, amenities and even “surprise” gifts for your honey.
+Nothing like a Japanese water feature and large multitiered lavish fountain to capture your attention.
+Beyond that, two large swimming pools, an in-ground spa, an outdoor fireplace, and tiled patio surrounded by palm trees comprise this Southwestern-esque haven.
+The idyllic rooms at The Hacienda at Warm Sands tempt your cravings to post on social media, but the resort’s Personal Assistant Concierge Services truly stand out for its savvy ability to stock your suite with your requested food, beverages, amenities, and even “surprise” gifts for your honey.

 Information: 586 Warm Sands Drive, Palm Springs, 1-760-327-8111

-This award-winning hotel has it all: sublime mountain views, a rooftop pool and bar and two stellar restaurants that boast shareable plates and inspired cocktails.
+This award-winning hotel has it all: sublime mountain views, a rooftop pool and bar, and two stellar restaurants that boast shareable plates and inspired cocktails.
 The modern rooms and suites embody the artistic elegance that Greater Palm Springs has become revered for.
-Best of all: Tt’s perched right in the heart of downtown Palm Springs, within walking distance of the LGBTQ venues and happenings along Arenas Road.
+Best of all: It’s perched right in the heart of downtown Palm Springs, within walking distance of the LGBTQ+ venues and happenings along Arenas Road.

 Information: 100 W. Tahquitz Canyon Way, Palm Springs; 760-904-5015